Menu

 Helsinki High-Rise

 Finnish cities rarely rise above the height of eight floors.
-Some high-rise areas are being developed along urban perimeters, but none of those truly create a new high rise district.
+Some high-rise areas are being developed along urban perimeters, but none of those truly create a new high-rise district.
 None of the developments offer places with naturally contrasting towers creating multidimensional, deep space – multiplying one tower is not enough.

 Spatially diverse life between the buildings is catalyzed by the low buildings bordering open spaces, level variations, long and short vistas, and a wide selection of possible routes through the area.
 The outdoor spaces are green and intimate, yet metropolitan in nature.

-TYPE: Open international 2-stage design-build competition, 2017-2018, 2nd prize, redeveloped for new city plan
+TYPE: Open international 2-stage design-build competition, 2017-2018, 2nd prize, re-zoning and building design commission, 2022

 LOCATION: Helsinki, Finland

-CLIENT: Skanska CDF and Skanska Talonrakennus ( earlier also SATO ) with the City of Helsinki and Senate Properties
+CLIENT: Skanska CDF and Skanska Talonrakennus (earlier also SATO) with the City of Helsinki and Senate Properties

-COMPETITION TEAM AT ALA: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Tuulikki Tanska, Virve Kaartoluoma, Saana Koivusalo, Kristina Azaric, Ivana Adamcová, Karim Daw, Velina Iantcheva, Lotta Kindberg, Jiaao Liu, Jiajun Lu, Venessa Mok, Rachel Murray, Stephanie Polochowitz and Mikael Rupponen
+COMPETITION TEAM AT ALA: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Tuulikki Tanska, Virve Kaartoluoma, Saana Koivusalo, Kristina Azaric, Ivana Norqvist, Karim Daw, Velina Iantcheva, Lotta Kindberg, Jiaao Liu, Jiajun Lu, Venessa Mok, Rachel Murray, Stephanie Polochowitz and Mikael Rupponen

 COLLABORATORS IN COMPETITION PHASE: MASU Planning, SITO, Sweco Rakennetekniikka, Entalcon, SAFETYMASTER Fire Engineers, KK-Palokonsultti, Festec, AAVA Reserach & Design, Akukon, Gaia Group, Kaupunkikettu, VIZarch, MIR, StoltMallit